Evidence as a byproduct of how you operate.

 EARLY WARNING

-Initial notification of an actively exploited vulnerability.
-Identifies the affected product and the first assessment of severity.
+Initial reporting of an actively exploited vulnerability, including affected products and the first severity assessment.

 Exploitation signal source